-Jeff Marwil has held lead roles in some of the highest-profile Chapter 11 bankruptcy cases in America.
+Jeff Marwil has held lead roles in some of the highest-profile chapter 11 bankruptcy cases in America.
 He is the U.S. co-head of the Firm’s Business Solutions, Governance, Restructuring & Bankruptcy Group.
 During his 33+ years of experience in bankruptcies, workouts and corporate restructurings, he has developed a reputation for providing sophisticated strategic advice to companies in distress, and solving challenging legal and business issues.

 Jeff represents publicly traded and privately held companies, in and out of court, in the restructuring of complex capital structures and reorganizing their financial affairs and business operations.
 With his in-depth understanding of the roles and responsibilities of officers and directors of both publicly-traded and privately-held companies, Jeff regularly provides advice on issues of corporate governance and fiduciary duty related to companies in distress, their officers and directors, creditors and their shareholders.

-He has served as lead counsel for debtors, official committees and trustees in some of the largest cases in America, including Energy Future Holdings Corp, the Official Committee of Unsecured Creditors of Caesars Entertainment Operating Company, Inc. and ITT Educational Services, Inc., and the Bayou Group of Hedge Funds.
+He has served as lead counsel for debtors, official committees and trustees in some of the largest cases in America, including Century 21 Department Stores, Energy Future Holdings Corp, the Official Committee of Unsecured Creditors of Caesars Entertainment Operating Company, Inc. and ITT Educational Services, Inc., and the Bayou Group of Hedge Funds.
 He also regularly provides strategic business solutions and restructuring advice to lenders, distressed investors and borrowers in distressed or non-performing real estate loan situations, and was recently interviewed by PERE on distressed real estate trends.

 ITT Educational Services – Represents the Chapter 7 Trustee overseeing the liquidation of one of the nation’s largest for-profit colleges, ITT Technical Institute, which had, prior to closing, 139 locations in 48 states.
 Closely following the closure of ITT Tech in early September, Jeff was enlisted as the Trustee’s general bankruptcy counsel to assist the Trustee in responding to regulatory actions brought by the U.S. Securities & Exchange Commission, the Consumer Finance Protection Bureau and various state attorneys general, pursue fraudulent conveyance and preference avoidance actions and other claims against certain of ITT students’ former lenders, the Department of Education and other third parties.
 He also represents the Trustee in defending, and ultimately settling, a $1.5 billion ITT students’ class action lawsuit.